Woody Woodpecker: Reception

 The Woody Woodpecker Show was named the 88th best animated series by IGN.

 Legacy

 Walter Lantz and movie pioneer George Pal were good friends.
-Woody Woodpecker cameos in nearly every film that Pal produced or directed—for example, during the 1966 sequence in The Time Machine (1960), a little girl drops her Woody Woodpecker doll as she goes into an air raid shelter.
+Woody Woodpecker cameos in nearly every film that Pal produced or directed; for example, during the 1966 sequence in The Time Machine (1960), a little girl drops her Woody Woodpecker doll as she goes into an air raid shelter.
 In Doc Savage: The Man of Bronze (1975), Grace Stafford cameos, carrying a Woody Woodpecker doll.

-In the Baltimora song, Woody Boogie.
-The song uses the laughter of Woody Woodpecker throughout the song.